Vantiq/vantiq-sdk-java/docs/api.md

 # API Reference

-The Vantiq API provide an API for interacting with the Vantiq server.
-Each API returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that provides the results or errors from the API call.
+The Vantiq API provides an API for interacting with the Vantiq server.

 This document defines the Vantiq Client SDK.
 Please refer to the [Vantiq Reference Guides](https://dev.vantiq.com/docs/system/index.html) for details on the how to use the Vantiq system.